 After all, what is even better is that the naturally occurring patina will continue to age over time.
 Isn’t that so cool?!

-I hope you’ve enjoyed these couple creations of mine.
+In sum, I hope you’ve enjoyed these couple creations of mine.
 Likewise, if you’d love to make them your own, they are available in my online shop.
-(SOLD)

-In addition, do pin and share to inspire others to create some upcycled storage or DIY wall art for their home.
-You may not know what cool stuff you have lurking in the corner!
+In addition, pin and share to inspire others to create some upcycled storage or DIY wall art for their home.
+Because, you may not know what cool stuff you have lurking in the corner.